-Summer Camp participants will swim every day!
+Summer Camp participants will swim weekly at camp!
 We encourage every child to take part in swimming at least three times per week.
 The YMCA of Greater Charlotte has very strict guidelines on appropriate and safe pool procedures.
 For the sake of safety, this is one area where any type of horseplay or non-compliance will not be tolerated.